Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 ## Task

-Under `training/list/files` the contents of our module directory should be listed in table form.
+The contents of our module directory should be shown in form of a table under `training/list/files`.
-* Note: with `$this->Module()->getBaseDir()` we get our module directory
+* Note: with `$this->Module()->getBaseDir()` we can access our module directory
 * More about opening directories at [http://en.php.net/opendir](http://en.php.net/opendir)

 # But please with style!

-Although it is not directly related to our topic, but one thing stands out: our table is not very nice.
-Luckily we can easily put CSS in our module.
-We create a suitable directory, the name should be obvious:
+Although it is not directly related to our topic, one thing stands out: our table doesn't exactly look very flashy (yet).
+To improve its looks, we can easily put CSS to our module.
+We create a suitable directory, the nameing follows the same scheme as before:

     mkdir public/css

-We then add our CSS instructions there in the file `module.less`.
-Less is a CSS extension to all sorts of functions, more can be found under [...]().
-Conventional CSS is definitely valid here.
-The nice thing about Icinga Web is that I do not have to worry about whether my CSS influences other modules or Icinga Web itself: that's not the case.
+We then add our CSS instructions in the file `module.less`.
+Less is a CSS extension, which adds a variety of functions, more can be found under [lesscss.org](http://lesscss.org/functions/).
+LESS also accepts conventional CSS.
+The nice thing about Icinga Web is, that there is no need to worry about whether ones CSS will influence other modules' - or Icinga Webs itself.

-So we can easily define the following, without "breaking" foreign tables:
+So we can easily define the following, without 'breaking' foreign tables:

     table {
         width: 100%;